BruteForce111/Autonomous-Navigation-Testbed/README.md

 - Grafana
 - ROS2

-Thank you for exploring our Vagrant-Kubernetes-ROS2 Deployment repository.
+Thank you for exploring our Autonomous-Navigation-Testbed repository.
 Dive into each component for a deeper understanding and more detailed documentation!